Connecting Your ACH: What Dwolla Needs to Verify Your Investor Account

 - Registration of Trade Name

-- U.S. Driver’s License or Identification Card
+- U.S. Driver’s License or ID Card

 - U.S. Passport